 The Lamiaceae plant and herb family, which includes mints, laurels, cinnamon, rosewood, and Birch trees, all produce linalool.
 Linalool is a precursor in the formation of Vitamin E.

 Eucalyptol is the main ingredient in eucalyptus essential oil.
 It has a minty smell and found in small amounts in psychoactive cannabis.

 Eucalyptol relieves pain, improves concentration, and inner balance.
 Plants containing eucalyptol enhance meditation and concentration.
 It is showing promise as a treatment for Alzheimer’s, but it’s still in early stages of research.

 The Eucalyptus plant, bay leaves, sage, sweet basil, and cardamom contain notable quantities of eucalyptol.

 Nerolidol has a unique woody and fresh bark aroma.
-Nerolidol contains anti-fungal, anti-cancer, and anti-malarial properties.
-It may prevent certain kinds of parasites.
+This terpene may have anti-fungal, anti-cancer, and anti-malarial properties.
+It could also prevent certain kinds of parasites.

 Neroli, ginger, jasmine, lavender, and tea tree oil contain nerolidol.

 Again, these are just some of the most common terpenes found in hemp and cannabis.
 There are many more.
 These profiles were summarized from Alchimia and Greencamp, where you you can read more on terpenes.